Keyword Spotting

 }

-Note that matches found by Keyword Spotting technology are ordered by the time they appear in the recording, irrespective of their channel of origin.
+Note that matches found by Keyword Spotting technology are ordered by the time they appear in the file, irrespective of their channel of origin.

 Full Python code